openreplay/openreplay/apiv2/README.md

-# api
+# API v2 (uvicorn)

-API v2 (uvicorn)
+The API service is responsible for handling request from the frontend where customers can see features of openreplay in visual way.
+The users of the that frontend are managers, and developpers, openreplay customers.

-The API service is responsible for handling request from the frontend where customers can access features of openreplay.
-The users of the that frontend are managers, and developpers are openreplay customers.
+End-users' frontends, that is, customers of openreplay customers, send data to openreplay backend that is written in Go.

-End-users' frontends, that is customer of openreplay customer, send data openreplay backend that is written in Go.
+The API communicate with several services, including the database PostgreSQL;

-The API communicate with several services including the database PostgreSQL, and in the entreprise edition ClickHouse.
+in the entreprise edition openreplay rely on ClickHouse.

 ## Glossary